-We are continuing to work hard to minimise any potential delays to imminent retirement housing moves caused by the current crisis.
-If you are planning to retire in the next 18 months and may need housing assistance, please contact us.
+We are continuing to work hard to minimise any potential delays to imminent retirement housing moves caused by the pandemic.

-- Where clergy are delaying retirement during the current crisis this will not adversely affect reserved retirement housing.
+- Where clergy are delaying retirement during the current crisis this will not adversely affect already reserved retirement housing.

 - Also in line with government advice, some house moves are beginning to take place.